cincospenguinos/CircleGa/README.md

 ## TODO

+- [ ] Create combined sprite of both players

 ### Art and Animation

+- [ ] Create a female alien sprite
+- [ ] Create a child alien sprite
+- [ ] Animate player movement
+- [ ] Animate male alien
+- [ ] Animate female alien
+- [ ] Explosion animations for players
+- [ ] Explosion animation for aliens
+- [ ] Death animation for the aliens

 ### Story

+- [ ] Who are the main characters?
+- [ ] What is the main conflict?
+- [ ] How does the story proceed?
+- [ ] Write the tutorial segment
+- [ ] Write the story beats

 ### Level design

+- [ ] There is a very short tutorial level that shows how to play
+	- [ ] Explains movement via text
+	- [ ] Explains firing via text
+	- [ ] Tells you to fire at the natives via text
+- [ ] Explore level design space created by the rules of the game
+- [ ] Change the text of the menu screen to whatever it is you decide, Andre

+### Code

+- [ ] Allow players to connect and move together
+	- [ ] A single key for each flips connect/disconnect mode
+	- [ ] A separate sprite with a lit side shows up
+	- [ ] A separate sprite and connection animation plays/shows up

+### Sound

+- [ ] Sound effect for shot fired by player
+- [ ] Sound effect for shot fired by alien
+- [ ] Sound effect for alien death
+- [ ] Sound effect for alien explosion (could just be the same as player)
+- [ ] Sound effect for crashing into the other player (this helps make crashing appear as a negative consequence)

+### Finished

+Just to keep my spirits up, I'm putting everything we've finished here.

+- [x] Music plays while the screen shows the text
+	- [x] Create three separate pieces of music from the main machine rolls forward piece
+- [x] Throw the texts we're going to use into the data directory instead of loading them all in memory
 - [x] Setup dev environment
 - [x] Get player on screen
 - [x] Player moves on screen